Infrastructure

 It will cover an area of 35,000 acres.

-Hartsfield–Jackson Atlanta International Airport in downtown Atlanta, Georgia, U.S., is the world’s busiest airport, handling about 105 million passengers a year.
+Hartsfield–Jackson Atlanta International Airport in downtown Atlanta, Georgia, U.S., is the world’s busiest airport, handling about 105 million passengers annually.

 RELATED: Top 10 Largest Airport Projects